Ynn/selfstar/exercises/follow-me.md

 package org.example.follow.me.configuration;

 /**
- * The FollowMeConfiguration service allows to configure the Follow Me
+ * The FollowMeConfiguration service allows one to configure the Follow Me
  * application.
  */
 public interface FollowMeConfiguration {